pdalba/transit_prob/README.md

 Paul A. Dalba, Stephen R. Kane, Thomas Barclay, Jacob L. Bean, Tiago L. Campante, Joshua Pepper, Darin Ragozzine, and Margaret C. Turnbull

-To be published in the Publication of the Astronomical Society of the Pacific (PASP)
+To be published in the Publications of the Astronomical Society of the Pacific (PASP)

 arXiv link: (To be updated Monday Nov.
 19, 2018)